elvirk/azure-gov-poc/qna-luis-sample/README.md

 5. Repeat steps 3-4 for any other Intents (questions) that you want LUIS to understand
 6. When you are done, at the top right click "Train" to train the LUIS model based on the input Intents and Utterances
 7. Click "Publish" to make the LUIS endpoint available to the Bot Framework app
+- Please note that it may take some time for the updated Intents and Utterances to be available to the Bot App

 ![](https://raw.githubusercontent.com/jimstrang/azure-gov-poc/master/qna-luis-sample/images/train-publish.png)